-Anyone may propose new policies, changes to existing policies, or elimination of existing policies.
+Anyone may propose new policies, changes to existing policies, or deletion of existing policies.
 Staff suggestions should be processed through the Superintendent.
-Suggestions from all others may be made to the Board President or the Superintendent.
+Suggestions from all others should be made to the Board President or the Superintendent.

-A Board Policy Committee will consider all policy suggestions, and provide information and recommendations to the Board.
-The Superintendent is responsible for: (1) providing relevant policy information and data to the Board, (2) notifying those who will be affected by a proposed policy and obtaining their advice and suggestions, and (3) having policy recommendations drafted into written form for Board deliberation.
-The Superintendent shall seek the counsel of the school attorney when appropriate.
+A Board Policy Committee will consider all policy suggestions and provide information and recommendations to the Board.

+The Superintendent is responsible for: (1) providing relevant policy information and data to the Board, (2) notifying those who will implement or be affected by or required to implement a proposed policy and obtaining their advice and suggestions, and (3) having policy recommendations drafted into written form for Board deliberation.
+The Superintendent shall seek the counsel of the Board Attorney when appropriate.